IanLondon/solarpunk-drifters/api-server/README.md

 Due to the barebones npm-workspaces monorepo structure, we need to build the Dockerfile from the monorepo root in order to get the root-level `package-lock.json` and `node_modules/`.

-From the monorepo root: `docker build . -f api-server/Dockerfile -t api-server-dev-test` (or whatever tag you want)
+From the monorepo root: `docker build . -f api-server/Dockerfile -t api-server-dev-test --build-arg="API_SERVER_VERSION=api-server-dev-test"` (or whatever tag you want)

 ## Docker container local dev testing